MicrosoftDocs/power-platform/power-platform/admin/new-datacenter-regions.md

 ---
 # Datacenter regions

-Dynamics 365 is being hosted in datacenters in more and more regions.
-After Dynamics 365 (online) becomes available in a new region, the following apply:
+Model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, are being hosted in datacenters in more and more regions.
+After model-driven apps in Dynamics 365 become available in a new region, the following apply:

-- For new Dynamics 365 (online) organizations, the datacenter will be aligned with the country/region you selected during sign-up.
+- For new organizations, the datacenter will be aligned with the country/region you selected during sign-up.

-- For existing Dynamics 365 (online) organizations, [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] will soon accommodate migrations to datacenters in the new region when requested by the customer as long as the Dynamics 365 (online) organization meets certain business requirements.
+- For existing organizations, [!INCLUDE[cc_Microsoft](../includes/cc-microsoft.md)] will soon accommodate migrations to datacenters in the new region when requested by the customer as long as the organization meets certain business requirements.

 The following table lists the newest datacenter regions.
 Checkout the interactive data map: [Where is my data?](http://go.microsoft.com/fwlink/p/?LinkID=401277)